Katie Zaferes: 2019 season

 Of the eight World Triathlon Series races in 2019, Zaferes finished in first place in five of them, taking the wins in Abu Dhabi, Bermuda, Yokohama, Montreal and the Grand Final in Lausanne.

 Of the other races, Zaferes took a second place finish in Leeds having been outrun by Georgia Taylor-Brown, a 35th place finish in Hamburg following a crash, and a DNF at the Tokyo Olympic Qualification event which resulted in facial injuries.
 Despite this accident, some 15 days before the Grand Final in Lausanne, she took gold in the final to seal the overall title.

 In recognition of her achievements, USA Triathlon awarded Zaferes the "Women’s Olympic/ITU Triathlete of the Year."

 2021 season

-Zaferes didn't automatically qualify for the Olympics due to a cycling event crash, but was picked for the final team spot by a selection committee.
+Zaferes didn't automatically qualify for the Olympics due to a cycling event crash, but was picked for the final team spot by a selection committee based on her previous results.

 She won two medals in the triathlon at the Tokyo Olympics.
 On July 27, 2021, she won the bronze medal in the women's individual event.
 On July 31, she followed that up with a silver medal in the inaugural mixed relay event.
 Zaferes became the first Syracuse athlete since the 1928 Games to win 2 medals in the Olympics.

 Personal life

 Zaferes was born in June 1989 to Bill and Mary Lynn Hursey.
 She married fellow triathlete Tommy Zaferes in 2015.
 The couple lives in Cary, North Carolina.
-In July of 2022, Katie gave birth to a son named Kimble.
+In July 2022, Katie gave birth to a son named Kimble.